Automatic Geometric Decomposition for Analytical Inverse Kinematics

 \section{Related Work}

-Most methods for solving the IK problem can be split into analytical, numerical, and learning-based approaches.
-Numerical methods involve iterative algorithms that gradually refine an initial guess for the joint configuration until a desired end effector pose is achieved.
-To this end, many approaches use the inverse or pseudo-inverse of the manipulator Jacobian~\cite{Handbook2016Kinematics}.
-Alternatively, the IK can be described as a high-dimensional minimization problem, so arbitrary numerical optimization algorithms can be deployed, optionally under consideration of additional constraints~\cite{fabrik}.
-However, compared to analytical approaches, numerical IK has an increased computation time, can suffer from numeric instability, and usually only provides a single solution~\cite{dktpart1}.
+Most approaches for solving the IK problem can be split into analytical, numerical, and learning-based methods.
+Numerical methods involve iterative algorithms that gradually refine an initial guess for the joint configuration until a desired end-effector pose is achieved.
+To this end, many approaches use the inverse or pseudo-inverse of the manipulator Jacobian~\cite[Chapter 6.2]{LynchPark}.
+Alternatively, the IK can be described as a high-dimensional minimization problem, so arbitrary numerical optimization algorithms can be deployed, optionally, under consideration of additional constraints~\cite{fabrik}.
+Compared to analytical approaches, numerical IK has an increased computation time, can suffer from numerical instability, and usually only provides a single solution~\cite{dktpart1}.
 Learning-based methods, such as IKFlow~\cite{Ames2022}, can be advantageous for redundant manipulators~\cite{Bensadoun2022} by drawing diverse samples from infinite solution spaces.
 However, these methods do not generalize well across different manipulators, which renders them useless if the manipulator topology is not known a priori.

-Recently, learning-based methods have been proposed as an alternative.
-Especially for redundant manipulators, their ability to draw diverse samples from solution spaces with infinitely many solutions can be advantageous~\cite{Bensadoun2022}.
-An approach to learn collision-avoiding IK based on distal teaching is proposed in~\cite{Tenhumberg2023} -- a concept that has been proven useful to learn the IK even for manipulators with more than ten degrees of freedom~\cite{Oehsen2020}.
-Another well-known approach is IKFlow~\cite{Ames2022}, which uses invertible neural networks~\cite{Ardizzone2019} to learn the IK for redundant manipulators.
-However, none of these works is able to generalize across different manipulators, which renders them useless if the manipulator topology is not known a priori.
-In comparison to numerical approaches, learning-based IK is often faster at the cost of lower accuracy.